-Do you need a digital notepad that’s small enough to fit in a handbag or cramped spaces (like a plane) or something larger that offers more screen real estate?
+Do you need an electronic notepad that’s small enough to fit in a handbag or cramped spaces (like a plane) or something larger that offers more screen real estate?

 Do you typically jot down notes on a letter-sized notebook or a small sticky note?

 Are you on the go?
-If you carry a digital notebook device around with you all day, you’ll want something lightweight and easy to carry.
+If you carry a smart writing pad around with you all day, you’ll want something lightweight and easy to carry.

 The best digital notebook for you might just be the lightest!